Welcome to Penrose Corporate Law

 Dutch Corporate law specialists

-Penrose has a team of lawyers in the Netherlands that specialise in Business law and Corporate law.
+Penrose has a team of lawyers in the Netherlands that specialise in Dutch Business law and Corporate law.
 They can provide advice regarding the sale or purchase of a company in the Netherlands.
-To contact our attorneys in Amsterdam, click here.
+Please do not hesitate to contact us.